 Asai: Also, there’s the meaning of the title, LAST EVOLUTION Kizuna.
 The official website and the flyers have phrases like “The last story of Taichi, Agumon, and their friends.
 An exciting finale.” and all, and although those are some very perfectly fitting words for this, I think this is also a beginning for them, too.

 Katayama: There’s a lot of things packed into the poster.
 The slogan, “we’re always together,” is also a hint!

 Asai: If you’ve never seen Digimon in your life before, we definitely want you to see it.
 If you’ve never seen it before, you can get into Digimon with this movie!

 Katayama: We, as “Digimon children”, are very confident in recommending it!

 - “Carddass” refers to Bandai’s card vending machines, which were responsible for distributing the Hyper Colosseum Digimon trading cards at the time.

 - Oira, Gomamon’s first-person pronoun in Adventure, is a more “laid-back” (country bumpkin-esque) variant of the masculine-assertive ore.

-- The age of majority in Japan is (currently, as of this writing, as it’s expected to be lowered to 18 in 2022) 20 years old, hence why Asai refers to the series having effectively become an adult for its 20th anniversary.
+- The age of majority in Japan at the time of this interview was 20 years old, hence why Asai refers to the series having effectively become an adult for its 20th anniversary.